 CHOICE I: Benefits that consist of a DROP benefit and a monthly benefit, calculated as follows: (i) A DROP benefit equal to the amount that “accrued” while the member was in the DROP.
 This would be paid out, at the member’s election, in a lump sum, or three equal annual installment payments, plus (ii) a monthly benefit calculated based on the service and the unit’s first-class salary base in effect when the member entered the DROP.

-If a member does not retire on his or her DROP date, the member’s benefits will be determined under the provisions of the applicable fund as if the member had never entered the DROP, and the member will not be able to make a future DROP election.
+If a member does not retire on their DROP date, the member’s benefits will be determined under the provisions of the applicable fund as if the member had never entered the DROP, and the member will not be able to make a future DROP election.

 Note: This information is being provided as a general explanation of pension-related legislation.
 Every effort has been made to ensure that this information is correct.
 However, in the event that this information is inconsistent with the underlying statutes, the statutory provisions shall control.